miloliveira/movie-finder/README.md

 Movie Finder is a simple project that allows you to search for movies or series by title and save the ones you like the most to your Favourites List.

 I used OMDbApi to get all the info about movies and series and save the favourites list to local storage.
+Also the project is mobile friendly.